tatomde/mlops-penguins-test/README.md

   - Feature engineering
   - Model training
   - Evaluation
+  - Inference
 - Uses `pytest --disable-warnings -q` for clean output

 ---

-## ⚙️ Configuration and Reproducibility
+## Configuration and Reproducibility

 All paths and parameters are configurable in `config.yaml`: